A Survey of Deep Causal Models and Their Industrial Applications: Preliminaries

+\begin{definition} \textit{Continuous Treatment:} Continuous Treatment is a consistent and uninterrupted administration of therapeutic interventions or protocols over a specified duration. \end{definition} A set of continuous treatment regimens might be donated as $D_T$, the treatment-specific factual treatments might be donated as might be donated as $D^F$, and $D^F = D(T = T_i)$.
+Simultaneously, counterfactual treatment might be donated as $D^{CF}(T=T_i^{'})$.

-\begin{definition} \textit{Covariates:} Covariates are variables that are not affected by treatment choice. \end{definition} Generally, covariates in the medical environment refer to the patient's demographic, medical history, experimental data, and so forth, usually denoted by $X$.
-Covariates can be separated into confounding and non-confounding variables, specifically divided into three categories\cite{DeR-CFR}: instrumental factor $I$, which primarily affects treatment $T$; confounding factor $C$, which contributes to both treatment $T$ and outcome $Y$; and adjustment factor $A$, which determines outcome $Y$.
+\begin{definition} \textit{Covariates:} Covariates are variables that are unaffected by treatment choice. \end{definition} Generally, covariates in the healthcare setting refer to the patient's demographic, medical history, experimental data, etc., familiarly denoted observable confounders in observational data by $X$.
+However, some confounding factors are unobservable and might be defined as $U$.

+\begin{definition} {\textit{Unobservable variables:} Confounding factors that are unobservable in real life.} \end{definition} {In the field of socioeconomics, methods that control with specific assumptions for selection on unobservable variables are very popular.
+For example in Figure \ref{fig:CEVAE}, proxy variables might be used to realize the proxy of unconfounded factors \cite{CEVAE}.
+Moreover, for unobserved confounding $U$, one can also commonly employ instrumental variable methods, regression discontinuity design, differences-in-differences approach, as well as synthetic control methods, among others.}

+\begin{definition} {\textit{Instrument Variable:} A contextual element that shapes the treatment decision without exerting a direct influence on the outcome.} \end{definition}